 Malnutrition in the womb and throughout life may impact hormones and affect growth and development.

-Furthermore, malnutrition in adolescence, as is seen in anorexia or bulimia, can delay normal puberty.
+Furthermore, malnutrition in adolescence, as is seen in anorexia or bulimia, can

 While individuals undergoing delayed puberty typically catch up eventually, symptoms of delayed puberty include a smaller penis and testicles.